robotpy/robotpy-docs/install/pyfrc.rst

 .. note:: pip typically requires internet access

 The easiest installation is by using pip. pip is installed by default with Python 3.5+.
-Run the following command from the command line:
+Run the following command from the command line to install pyfrc via the RobotPy meta package:

 .. code-block:: sh

-    py -3 -m pip install pyfrc
+    py -3 -m pip install robotpy

 To upgrade, you can run this:

 .. code-block:: sh

-    py -3 -m pip install --upgrade pyfrc
+    py -3 -m pip install --upgrade robotpy

 If you don't have administrative rights on your computer, either use `virtualenv/virtualenvwrapper-win <http://docs.python-guide.org/en/latest/dev/virtualenvs/>`_, or